Infosys (INFY) Q2 2018 Results - Earnings Call Transcript

 On the product side, who had Pervinder who had joined us a few months back as CEO on the EdgeVerve side.
 He also – he left recently.
 He wanted to go back to his entrepreneurial roots, so there we have brought in Nitesh Banga, who is a – he's a 20-year veteran in Infosys, but most importantly, he has been integral to our product strategy from the beginning.
 He was part of earlier Product & Platform Group, which we formed during Shibu's reign and subsequently when EdgeVerve was formed much before Vishal came into onboard, he was part of it, he was heading the sales for Edge.

-And so we have brought him onboard as CEO, because we believe at least on the Interim CEO, because he brings in the context and he has been the most vocal champion and has been driving and pushing the software (01:26:18) that we have so far.
+And so we have brought him onboard as CEO, because we believe at least on the Interim CEO, because he brings in the context and he has been the most vocal champion and has been driving and pushing the software services that we have so far.
 We felt he would be the right person.

 So and for people like Abdul and Navin, the people under them are still part of Infosys, we've a strong team.
 So it's a mixed thing.
 So we have had a few exits, but we have been able to quickly replace them with very minimal impact.